 According to this formula, if you receive more than half the available points on each midterm, then you don't recover any points.
 If you score just below half the points, you will recover a few points.
+If you score far below half the points, you will recover a few points.
 If you score far below half the points, you will recover many points.
-The more weeks you attend discussion, the more exam points will be recovered.
+The more weeks you attend tutorial, the more exam points will be recovered.

-The purpose of this policy is to ensure that students who continue to invest time in the course througout the semester are able to pass.
+The purpose of this policy is to ensure that all students who continue to invest time in the course througout the semester are able to pass.